 Location: Royal Surrey County Hospital

 Principal Consultants: ADP Architects, Clarke Bond, CBG

-We have also been working with the client to relocate departments in adjacent buildings prior to the works starting.
-This includes logistical moves to relocate the audiology department to ensure that patients would not be effected by noisy works.
+We also worked with the client to relocate departments in adjacent buildings prior to the works starting.
+This included logistical moves to relocate the audiology department to ensure that patients would not be effected by noisy works.